List of Crusades: Later Crusades (1291–1699)

-Crusade of Otranto.
-The Crusade of Otranto (1481) was acrusade to recapture the city after the Ottoman invasion of Otranto.
+Crusade of Otranto (1481).
+A crusade to recapture the city after the Ottoman invasion of Otranto.
 The citizens, killed by the Ottomans for refusing to convert to Islam, are known as the martyrs of Otranto.
 Part of the Anti-Turkish Crusade of Sixtus IV.

-Spanish Crusade in North Africa.
-The Spanish Crusade in North Africa (1499–1510).
+Spanish Crusade in North Africa (1499–1510).
 Following the end of Muslim rule in Hispania, a number of cities were recaptured including: Melilla (1497), Mers el-Kebir (1505), Canary Islands (1508), Oran (1509), Rock of Algiers, Bougie and Tripoli (1510).

-Siege of Rhodes.
-The siege of Rhodes (1522) was the second and ultimately successful attempt by the Ottoman empire to expel the Knights Hospitaller from their island stronghold of Rhodes.
+Siege of Rhodes (1522).
+The Siege of Rhodes was the second and ultimately successful attempt by the Ottoman empire to expel the Knights Hospitaller from their island stronghold of Rhodes.

-Crusade of the Emperor Charles V to Tunis.
-The Crusade of the Emperor Charles V to Tunis (1535) was also known as the Conquest of Tunis.
+Crusade of the Emperor Charles V to Tunis (1535).
+Also known as the Conquest of Tunis.
 In 1535, Tunis, then under the control of the Ottoman empire, was captured by emperor Charles V and his allies.

-Crusade of the Emperor Charles V to Algiers.
-The Crusade of the Emperor Charles V to Algiers (1541), also known as the Algiers Expedition, was an unsuccessful attempt to dislodge to Ottomans from Algiers.
+Crusade of the Emperor Charles V to Algiers (1541).
+Also known as the Algiers Expedition, was an unsuccessful attempt to dislodge to Ottomans from Algiers.

-Spanish Crusade to Mahdia.
-The Spanish Crusade to Mahdia (1550), also known as the Capture of Mahdia.
+Spanish Crusade to Mahdia (1550).
+Also known as the Capture of Mahdia.
 A Spanish naval expedition supported by the Knights of Malta under Claude de la Sengle, besieged and captured the Ottoman stronghold of Mahdia.
 Mahdia was abandoned by Spain three years later, with its fortifications demolished to avoid reoccupation of the city.

-Crusade of King Sebastian.
-The Crusade of King Sebastian of Portugal to Morocco (1578) was also known as the Battle of Alcácer Quibir or the Battle of Three Kings.
+Crusade of King Sebastian of Portugal to Morocco (1578).
+Also known as the Battle of Alcácer Quibir or the Battle of Three Kings.
 The battle was between the army of deposed Moroccan sultan Abu Abdallah Mohammed II allied with Sebastian I of Portugal, against a large Moroccan army under the new sultan Abd Al-Malik I who was allied with the Ottomans.
 Al-Malik and the Ottomans won a decisive victory.

+Great Turkish War.
+The Great Turkish War, also known as The Fourteenth Crusade, was a crusade undertaken by the Holy League of Pope Innocent XI against the Ottoman Empire which met with an unprecedented Crusader success leading to the recovery of most of Hungary, Transylvania, Podolia and Morea to Christian rule and the beginning of the decline of the Ottoman Caliphate.
+The war is referred to as Felaket Seneleri meaning 'The Disaster Years' by Ottoman Turkish historians.